Official websites use .gov

 Alternatives to Guardianship Youth Resource Center

 ACL awarded a cooperative agreement in 2020 to the University of Massachusetts Boston to implement a national Alternatives to Guardianship Youth Resource Center.
-The Alternatives to Guardianship is a new initiative focused on diverting high school students with intellectual and developmental disabilities (I/DD) away from guardianship to supported decision making (SDM), which allows them to make decisions for themselves and choose the level of support they want from people and organizations they trust.
+Alternatives to guardianship is a new initiative focused on diverting high school students with I/DD away from guardianship to supported decision making, which allows them to make decisions for themselves and choose the level of support they want from people and organizations they trust.

 The Institute of Community Inclusion at the University of Massachusetts Boston and its partners will work to establish the Center for Youth Voice, Youth Choice on Alternatives to Guardianship (CYVYC) to increase the use of guardianship alternatives by youth with I/DD by conducting research, creating a sustainable model for capacity building and resource dissemination, and forming a replicable Youth Ambassadors Program (YAS) that trains youth with I/DD in leadership development and mentoring skills.
 YAS participants will serve as mentors to other youth with I/DD and their parents or guardians and is a key component of the resource center.

-CYVYC partners include legal advocacy organizations, The Center for Public Representation, Georgia Advocacy Office, and consultants from the Harvard Law School Project, national self-advocacy organization Self Advocates Becoming Empowered, and systems change experts Human Services Research Institute, as well as other subject matter experts including educators, parents, and advocates.
+CYVYC partners include legal advocacy organizations, the Center for Public Representation, Georgia Advocacy Office, consultants from the Harvard Law School Project, national self-advocacy organization Self Advocates Becoming Empowered, and systems change experts Human Services Research Institute, as well as other subject matter experts including educators, parents, and advocates.

-In 2022, the Center on Youth Voice, Youth Choice launched a new website featuring:
+In 2022, CYVYC launched a new website featuring:

 This initiative is funded under Projects of National Significance, which focus on the most pressing issues affecting people with developmental disabilities and their families.
 Through these projects, ACL supports the development of national and state policy and awards grants and contracts that enhance the independence, productivity, inclusion, and integration of people with developmental disabilities.